mattermost/mattermost-plugin-gitlab/docs/development/environment.md

 ## Development

-This plugin contains both a server and web app portion.
+This plugin contains both a server and web app component.

 Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.